McShelby/hugo-theme-relearn/exampleSite/content/basics/_index.en.md

 weight = 1
 +++

-Discover what this Hugo theme is all about and the core-concepts behind it.
+Discover what this Hugo theme is all about.